1.0 Introduction

 Figure 6: Import SSL certificate

-Finally, create a Client SSL profile and associate it with the virtual server.
+Finally, create a client SSL profile and associate it with the virtual server.

-Enter a name and select the Custom checkbox.
+Enter a name and select the Custom check box.

 In the Certificate Key Chain section, click Add.